 Other rules apply — such as that you generally are ineligible if you excluded the gain from the sale of another home during the two-year period prior to the sale of your current home.

-For more, check out this page at the IRS website: IRS Topic No. 701: Sale of Your Home.
+For more, check out this page on the IRS website: IRS Topic No. 701 Sale of Your Home.

 Debt forgiveness is a rose that often comes with a thorn — in the form of taxes you owe on the debt that has been canceled.
 This is because the IRS often considers a canceled debt to be taxable income.

 However, passage of the Mortgage Forgiveness Debt Relief Act of 2007 “generally allows taxpayers to exclude income from the discharge of debt on their principal residence,” according to the IRS.

 This relief applies to debt reduced through mortgage restructuring and mortgage debt forgiven in connection with a foreclosure.
 The provision recently was extended through 2025, and it allows up to $750,000 in forgiven debt to be excluded.